jlbradley1844/jlbradley1844.github.io/_posts/2018-08-12-liberty-assessment.md

 granting of liberties in society, the Bahá’í teachings will invariably come down on the side of justice.

-There is also important between the Baha’i Faith and other critics of liberalism.
+There is also important difference between the Baha’i Faith and other critics of liberalism.
 Generally, other critics of liberalism come from the point of view referred to as conservativism.
 Conservatism is generally thought of as the strain of thought most opposed to liberalism.
 But the Bahá’í viewpoint should not be confused with conservatism simply because it offers a critique to liberalism.
-An overview of the points above should show that the forward-looking Bahá’í viewpoint be confused with conservatism, with its traditionalism and backward-looking views.
+An overview of the points above should show that the forward-looking Bahá’í viewpoint should not be confused with conservatism, with its traditionalism and backward-looking views.
 The following quote from The World Order of Baha’u’llah by Shoghi Effendi is a typical quote regarding the Baha’i